Medical Assistant to LPN Programs Online: Top Schools & More

 How do I transition from MA to LPN?

 If you have work experience, a certification as a medical assistant, and a high school diploma/GED, you’ll meet the basic requirements for an LPN bridge program.
-Each specific program has its own additional requirements, so read carefully to be sure you’ve checked all the boxes.
-For example, have you taken all the prerequisite classes and achieved a grade that meets the mark?
-For example at Allegany College of Maryland, you must complete the general education requirements with a minimum grade of “C”.
+Each program has its own additional requirements.
+At Allegany College of Maryland, you must complete the general education requirements with a minimum grade of “C”.
 What about background checks and health records?
 Your application won’t be considered complete — and probably won’t be reviewed at all — without all required documentation.

 How long does it take to become an LPN from being an MA?